diegoportela99/TM1637-arduino/README.md

   timecount = 1234;
   timesetup();

-  delay(15); //delay can be anything to the users disgression ...
+  delay(15); //delay can be anything to the users discretion ...
 }